-And as it’s an eBook you can have it with you on your phone or tablet etc. without having to carry a traditional book with you.
+As it’s an eBook you can have it with you on your phone or tablet etc. without having to carry a traditional book with you.

 Photographing London has 34 searchable chapters, so it’s easy to find the information for the part of London you’re photographing.